Learning efficient backprojections across cortical hierarchies in real time: Methods

 As neurons in our theory are modelled by leaky integrators, the somatic voltage follows the low-pass filtered sum of input currents, and therefore exhibits a slow response to its input.
 This effect multiplies with increasing layer number, resulting in the requirement to present an input for many membrane time constants to allow both input signals from the bottom and learning signals from the top to fully propagate through the whole network.
 Additionally, slow neuron dynamics do not only slow down the flow of information, but also introduce incorrect error signals, as demonstrated in Ref.~\cite{haider2021latent}.

 Several schemes have been proposed to solve this issue.
 A common fix is scheduled plasticity, where synapses are only learned once the system has settled into the equilibrium state~\cite{6796552,bengio2015early,sacramento2018dendritic,guerguiev2017towards,scellier2017equilibrium,mesnard2019ghost,10.1162/089976603762552988,Song2022.05.17.492325}.
 This leads to slow learning, and the need to explain the phased plasticity through a biologically plausible mechanism.
-In \cite{haider2021latent} and our model however, the issues caused by response lag are overcome by calculating the firing rate of each neuron based on the prospective future voltage: all neural outputs and weight updates are calculated from the prospective voltage $\bm {\breve u} \coloneqq \bm u + \taueff \,\frac{d\bm u}{dt} $.
+In Ref.~\cite{haider2021latent} and our model however, the issues caused by response lag are overcome by calculating the firing rate of each neuron based on the prospective future voltage: all neural outputs and weight updates are calculated from the prospective voltage $\bm {\breve u} \coloneqq \bm u + \taueff \,\frac{d\bm u}{dt} $.
+The inclusion of the temporal derivative adds \textit{`what neurons guess that they will be doing in the future'}~\cite{haider2021latent} to their current state.
+Note that the effect of prospectivity (where the output of a neuron is a function also of $\bm{\dot{u}}$) can already be observed in standard neuron models~\cite{plesser2000escape}, and has been seen experimentally in Layer~5 pyramidal cells~\cite{10.1093/cercor/bhm235}; for a comprehensive explanation of biological plausibility, see Sec.~3 of Ref.~\cite{haider2021latent}.

 The implementation of prospective coding with PAL is essential for fast transfer of information, ensuring quick convergence of weights.
+Noisy rates are calculated from the prospective voltage, and therefore the time delay between the top-down noise signal and the post-synaptic noise sample can become arbitrarily small.
+This means that the correlation time scale of the Ornstein-Uhlenbeck noise $\tauxi$ can also be small, leading to fast convergence of backprojections (the exact requirement on the time scales is $\tauxi \gtrsim \Delta t$).
+In comparison, methods without prospective coding require~$\tauxi \gg \taueff$, such that top-down weights converge slowly (e.g.~Ref.~\cite{meulemans2021credit}), see Fig.~\ref{fig:PAL_needs_LE} in Supplementary Information.